aisystems-lab/wildfire-env/README.md

 A **Gymnasium-compatible** wildfire simulation environment with physics-informed fire spread dynamics and helicopter-based firefighting.
 Designed for reinforcement learning research in wildfire management and suppression strategies.

+The controllable agent is a **helitack firefighting helicopter**.
+Its job is to move over the terrain and drop fire suppressant/water on burning regions to slow or extinguish the fire.
+In RL terms, the agent should be trained to contain the wildfire as quickly as possible while minimizing total burned area and using suppressant actions effectively.

+By default, the wildfire ignites near the center of the map and expands outward over time according to the terrain, landcover, and fire spread dynamics.

 [![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/)
 [![Gymnasium](https://img.shields.io/badge/gymnasium-0.29+-green.svg)](https://gymnasium.farama.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)